elenderg/PAL-1000/instruções de compilação.md

 `A built-in type is a type.`

-We "Finalize the compiler" to clean up anything that might be hanging around from a previous compile.
+We "_Finalize the compiler_" to clean up anything that might be hanging around from a previous compile.

 45. As you can see, we're going to need this routine, too: